SAP/abap-cleaner/docs/main-window.md

 Deactivated rules will still appear as deactivated checkboxes to allow you to reactivate them.

-Note that this serves to deactivate rules in _specific_ code places, while the profiles should be used to _generally_ activate or deactivate rules.
+Note that this serves to deactivate rules in _specific_ code places, while the profile configuration should be used to _generally_ activate or deactivate rules.
 Deactivation of rules in specific code places will be lost when the code is processed again (e.g. with a different profile or by opening ABAP cleaner again).